 Hannah gave her first public solo recital in Birmingham Cathedral aged nine, and performing professionally as a soloist since the age of eleven, she has given recitals for the Three Choirs Festival, the Elgar Society, the National Trust, soloist with the National Schools’ Symphony Orchestra aged twelve, and as part of the Ross Live!
 Festival.
 In addition, Hannah has frequently been guest artist with notable choral societies and choirs, and has given charitable concerts in aid of Macmillan and the Little Princess trust (its first fundraising concert) amongst numerous other causes.
 Past performances have included Bruch’s Violin Concerto in G minor, The Lark Ascending (with NSSO), Mozart’s Violin Concerto No. 5 and Bach’s Violin Concerto in E major (with the Musical and Amicable Society Orchestra and Solihull Symphony Orchestra), The Lark Ascending (Cheltenham Sinfonia, The Delphini Orchestra) and more.
 Hannah has worked with notable pianists including Dmitri Vorobiev, Rohan de Silva and Martin Jacoby.

 Hannah has a keen interest in the music of Elgar and Vaughan-Williams, and is frequently asked to perform their music for violin.
 In 2013 she gave a revival performance of the little-known Violin Sonata by Samuel Coleridge-Taylor as part of the Three Choirs Festival in Gloucester.
+She also performs regularly with various chamber ensembles and as a freelance orchestral musician.

 Hannah also teaches in Worcestershire and Herefordshire.
 Her violin is by Harris and Sheldon